lezed1/meteor-bootstrap-errors/README.md

 meteor-bootstrap-errors
 =======================

-A simple error display design for Bootstrap
+A pattern to display application errors to the user using Bootstrap 3